gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 You can use `mapState` to access state properties in the components.

 ### `actions.js`
-An action is a playload of information to send data from our application to our store.
+An action is a payload of information to send data from our application to our store.

 An action is usually composed by a `type` and a `payload` and they describe what happened.
 Enforcing that every change is described as an action lets us have a clear understanting of what is going on in the app.